iTwin/imodel-native/iModelCore/ECPresentation/README.md

 - `bb re -s imodeljsmakepackages` builds the imodeljs-native addon and all its dependencies, including our library.
 Use when building addon for the first time.

 - `bb re ecpresentation-library` builds just our library.
 Use after making source code changes to our library.
   - When building for native tests, using this command to rebuild the library is enough when only source (\*.cpp) files are changed.
-When there are changes in headers (\*.h) included in the tests, it's recommended to also remove `{platform our root}/build/ECPresentation/UnitTests-NonPublished` and rebuild the tests.
+When there are changes in headers (\*.h) included in the tests, it's recommended to also remove `{platform out root}/build/ECPresentation/UnitTests-NonPublished` and rebuild the tests.

   - When build for native addon, the following are necessary to re-create the addon package:
     ```
     bb re -c imodeljsmakepackages